Laci1953/RTM-Z80/README.md

 It is intended to be a simple and easy to use learning tool, for those who want to understand the tips and tricks of the multitasking software systems.

-DEMO/HEX/Z80SIM contains a demo application, to be run on Z80SIM CP/M
+DEMO/HEX/Z80SIM contains a demo application, to be run on Z80SIM CP/M DEMO/HEX/SC108 contains a demo application, to be run on SC108 (using HEXBOOT.HEX)